ZhangSteven/geneva/YieldCalculationIMA.md

-### Questions
+### Realized G/L
-1. For realized G/L (买卖价差) above, is it for all positions or just positions established this year?
+For realized G/L (买卖价差) above, is it for all positions or just positions established this year?

+## Special Cases
+1. Interfund transfers appear as buy/sell trades.
+We should ignore them in realized G/L calculation.

+2. How does interfund transfers affect total G/L?